-The specificity of stress-induced AH is that in addition to antihypertensive therapy, drugs that affect the patient's mental status, such as anxiolytics, may be recommended.
-There are non-pharmacological forms of treatment in the form of psychological support and psychotherapeutic techniques (relaxation techniques, stress management techniques, suggestion techniques, positive thinking and visualization techniques) [16].
-For the pharmacological measures, there are several groups of antihypertensive drugs available.
-The most important ones, when treating stress-induced AH, are beta-adrenergic blockers, angiotensin-converting enzyme (ACE) inhibitors and AT1-receptor blockers (sartans).
+The specificity of stress induced AH is that in addition to antihypertensive therapy, drugs that affect the patient's mental status, such as anxiolytics, may be recommended.
+There are nonpharmacological forms of treatment in the form of psychological support and psychotherapeutic techniques (relaxation techniques, stress management techniques, suggestion techniques, positive thinking and visualization techniques) [16].
+For the pharmacological measures, there are available several groups of antihypertensive drugs.
+The most important, when treating the stress-induced AH, are beta-adrenergic blockers, ACE inhibitors and AT1-receptor blockers (sartans).
 In case of resistant AH, calcium channel blockers, diuretics, alpha-adrenergic blockers, and central antihypertensive drugs may be required.
-Moreover, some studies recommend that patients with impaired autonomic activity and stress-induced AH be genetically profiled in relation to adrenergic pathways, and if a genetic risk is identified, it is considered that these patients would benefit from sympatholytic therapy [13].
-The type of sympatholytic therapy most frequently mentioned in the literature recently is renal denervation.
-It is a minimally invasive therapeutic method based on catheter radiofrequency (although ultrasound or alcohol injection may be used) ablation of afferent and efferent renal sympathetic fibers, which is usually reserved for severe AH resistant to pharmacological treatment and AH with concomitant chronic renal failure, although it has recently been suggested to expand the indications to uncomplicated AH [17, 18, 19].
-The first study that proves the reduced efferent renal sympathetic innervation after chemical renal denervation in humans, as well as the positive effects of this procedure on AH, was published in March 2021 [20].
+Moreover, some studies recommend that patients with impaired autonomic activity and stress induced AH be genetically profiled in relation to adrenergic pathways, and if a genetic risk is identified, it is considered that these patients would benefit from sympatholytic therapy [13].
+The type of sympatholytic therapy most frequently mentioned in the literature recently is renal denervation (RDN).
+It is a minimally invasive therapeutic method based on catheter radiofrequency (although ultrasound or alcohol injection may be used) ablation of afferent and efferent renal sympathetic fibers, which is usually reserved for severe AH that is resistant to pharmacological treatment and AH with concomitant chronic renal failure, although it has recently been suggested to expand the indications to uncomplicated AH [17-19].
+In March this year, the first study was published that proves the reduced efferent renal sympathetic innervation after chemical RDN in humans, as well as the positive effects of this procedure on AH [20].

 Beta-adrenergic receptor blockers are not the first in line for antihypertensive therapy, due to the lower antihypertensive effect compared to some other antihypertensives, because of the negative chronotropic effect on the myocardium, which is not desirable in all hypertensive patients, as well as due to the effect on beta2-adrenergic receptors in non-selective blockers, thereby reducing insulin secretion.
-However, for stress-induced AH, in addition to the antihypertensive effect, beta-blockers also have an effect on reducing tachycardia, which is almost always present in these patients.
-These drugs antagonize the action of catecholamines and partially lead to the patient's relaxation and stress reduction.
+However, for stress-induced AH, in addition to the antihypertensive effect beta-blockers also have an effect on reducing tachycardia, which is almost always present in these patients.
+These drugs antagonize the action of catecholamines and partially lead to patient's relaxation and stress reduction.

-The effect of ACE inhibitors is reflected in arterial and venous dilatation, reduction of peripheral vascular resistance, increase in minute volume, effort tolerance, the excretion of sodium and water by the kidneys, preventing the proliferation of the smooth muscle cells, reduction of the left ventricular hypertrophy.
+The effect of angiotensin-converting enzyme inhibitors (ACE inhibitors) is reflected in arterial and venous dilatation, reduction of peripheral vascular resistance, increase in minute volume, effort tolerance, the excretion of sodium and water by the kidneys, preventing the proliferation of the smooth muscle cells, reduction of the left ventricular hypertrophy.
 They have an important role in AH therapy, but also in cases of stress-induced AH [15].
 The indications spectrum of AT1-receptor blockers (sartans) is identical to ACE inhibitors.
 They are introduced into therapy in case of intolerance to ACE inhibitors; dry cough as a consequence of bradykinin action caused by the action of ACE inhibitors, or reduced ACE inhibitors efficiency in situations of elevated plasma renin.
 The justification of their use in stress-induced hypertension can be found in the conclusion of the study by Arosio et al. [14], where it has been shown that AT1-receptor blockers act protectively in noradrenergic and adrenergic stress in hypertensive patients.

-Calcium channel blockers lead to smooth muscle arteries cells relaxation, vasodilation, reduction of peripheral vascular resistance, and lowering BP.
+Calcium channel blockers lead to smooth muscle arteries cells relaxation, vasodilation, reduction of peripheral vascular resistance, and lowering the blood pressure.
 However, these drugs are not the first in line when treating stress-induced hypertension.
-It is similar in regard to diuretics and alphablockers, which have no significant application in this case, except when dealing with resistant stress-induced AH.
+It is similar when dealing diuretics and alpha-blockers, which have no significant application in this case, except when dealing with resistant stress-induced AH.